 And consider the importance of 3D printing text and images for visual design and FEA studies, as well as for sales and marketing use; a part without the same detailed text and images as the real product is far less effective for communicating design intent, thereby delaying approvals and resulting in costly errors.
 And, potential customers will appreciate their logos on parts you produce for them.
 This capability is also useful for simple strength bar testing to inform testers about the orientation in which the part was built.

 Even tooling, fixtures and jigs for production benefit from the ability to 3D print text onto the parts.
-For example, “This end up” or “Insert this way” with an arrow lets an operator know exactly how to mount and use the part, avoiding dangerous or expensive mistakes.
+For example, safety instructions, “This end up” or “Insert this way” with an arrow lets an operator know exactly how to mount and use the part, avoiding dangerous or expensive mistakes.

 End-use parts are a perfect application for this capability, such as QR and bar codes on consumer products and sales/marketing giveaways and of course customization and personalization.